National Milling Company of Guyana: 50th Anniversary

 In 2019 the company held celebrations marking 50 years of operation in Guyana, holding several commemorative events with remarks delivered by the United States Deputy Chief of Mission, attended by a number of representatives from Guyanese media, industry, politics and national parliament.

 A key component of the 50th anniversary commemorations was a multi-day programme of youth sport competitions held on 26 May 2019, coinciding with the 53rd anniversary of Guyanese Independence.
 The festival included softball, volleyball, cricket, football, athletics, and relay events hosted by the Rose Hill Town Youth & Sports Club (RHTYSC).
 NAMILCO has entered into a working partnership with the RHTYSC, on 18 September 2019 the company began directly sponsoring the club’s highest profile cricket squad under the name ‘Rose Hall Town NAMILCO Thunderbolt First Division Team’, also known as the RHT Thunderbolts.
 The company has also sponsored educational events in conjunction with the RHTYSC with donations of textbooks, equipment, and deferring prize money to local NGOs, religious institutions, and individuals under the ‘Paying it Forward’ program.

 On 10 November 2019 an annual 9-a-side football competition was inaugurated in commemoration of the 85th birthday of former Prime Minister Hamilton Green, who served as the chosen successor of Prime Minister Forbes Burnham from 1985-1992.
 Subsequently serving as mayor of Georgetown, the Guyanese capital city, from 1994-2016.
 Hamilton Green was removed from power in the 1992 elections, the first genuinely democratic elections in Guyana since 1964.
-NAMILCO was involved in the organisational efforts of the competition and sponsored the furnishing of the 1st and 3rd place trophies presented as awards.
+NAMILCO was involved in the organisational efforts of the competition and sponsored the furnishing of the first and third place trophies presented as awards.

-On 15 December 2019 NAMILCO sponsored the third-place prize money of the GFF Super 16 Cup in the amount of $GYD 500,000, approximately $USD 2400.
+On 15 December 2019 NAMILCO sponsored the third-place prize money of the GFF Super 16 Cup in the amount of G$500,000 approximately US$2400.

-Following the 2019 Coronavirus outbreak, the company advised against the hoarding of flour by consumers, stating in a release that ‘we guarantee you that we have adequate quantities of all Namilco [sic] Thunderbolt and Maid Marian products, providing your normal pattern of buying is maintained’.
+Following the 2019 Coronavirus outbreak, the company advised against the hoarding of flour by consumers, stating in a release that 'we guarantee you that we have adequate quantities of all Namilco [sic] Thunderbolt and Maid Marian products, providing your normal pattern of buying is maintained'.

 Products

 The National Milling Company manufactures several lines of agricultural produce, predominately consisting of wheat flour and wheat flour-derived products.
 The four main brands are as follows: Maid Marian, Thunderbolt Flour, Life Flour, and Supreme Specialties Flour.
 In addition, the company produces several goods tailored to the large east-Indian demographic of Guyana.
-The products below are listed on the company’s website.
+The products below are listed on the company's website.